milvus-io/milvus-docs/site/en/faq/performance_faq.md

 Milvus processes queries in parallel.
 An `nq` less than 100 and data on a smaller scale do not require high level of parallelism, hence the CPU usage stays low.

-#### How can I get the best performance from Milvus through setting `segment_row_limit`?

-You need to set `segment_row_limit` when creating a collection from a client.
-This parameter specifies the size of each segment, and its default value is `1024` in MB.
-When the size of newly inserted vectors reaches the specified volume, Milvus packs these vectors into a new segment.
-In other words, newly inserted vectors do not go into a segment until they grow to the specified volume.
-When it comes to creating indexes, Milvus creates one index file for each segment.
-When conducting a vector search, Milvus searches all index files one by one.

-As a rule of thumb, we would see a 30% ~ 50% increase in the search performance after changing the value of `segment_row_limit` from 1024 to 2048.
-Note that an overly large `segment_row_limit` value may cause failure to load a segment into the memory or graphics memory.
-Suppose the graphics memory is 2 GB and `segment_row_limit` 3 GB, each segment is obviously too large.

-In situations where vectors are not frequently inserted, we recommend setting the value of `segment_row_limit` to 1024 MB or 2048 MB.
-Otherwise, we recommend setting the value to 256 MB or 512 MB to keep unindexed files from getting too large.

 See [Performance Tuning > Index](tuning.md#Index) for more information.